vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 aforesaid, the term Brahman is next circumscrib- able into the (more specific) term Atman found in the Aitareya (-Upanishat).
 What then is in- dicated by this term Ãtman,—the Vedic celebrity Indra?
 Or Agni, of similar report?
 Or Surya, known as the adorable?
 Or Soma, said to be the Cause?
 Or Kubera, known to be the bestower of whatever is desired?
 Or Yama?
 Or Varuņa?
 When such doubt arises, they (deities or demi- gods) may be disposed of as incapable of being the Cause of the Universe, by reason of their being known, to be subject to karma and pos- sessed of limited affluence.

-But in the Švetasvatara (-Upanishat), it is apparent that Šiva is (stated to be) the Cause (of the Universe).
-Similarly in the Atharva- Šikhā (-Upanishat), the entity designated Šam- bhu is mentioned as the object of adoration and as Cause.
-Likewise in the Atharva-Širas (-Upanishat), the entity designated as Rudra is stated to be the Soul of all (things).
+But in the Śvetasvatara (-Upanishat), it is apparent that Śiva is (stated to be) the Cause (of the Universe).
+Similarly in the Atharva- Śikhā (-Upanishat), the entity designated Śam- bhu is mentioned as the object of adoration and as Cause.
+Likewise in the Atharva-Śiras (-Upanishat), the entity designated as Rudra is stated to be the Soul of all (things).
 And in the Taittiriya, Hiranya-garbha is men- tioned as the Cause of the Universe.
 In all these cases, applying the canon (of interpretation)142

-YATINDRA-MATA-DĪPIKĀ

 4

 [Advent

-known as the Generic-Specific (sāmānya- višesha-nyāya), the fact of the general terms Šiva, Šambhu and Rudra finding their speci- fic significance in Hiranyagarbha will be clear.
-Again if the radical (or etymological) sense of the term Šiva be considered, it means well or good (or auspicious) as may be seen from the usages: Let it be well with all the Universe', 'Let the deed be good', 'Let thy path be good' etc. Similarly Rudra signifies Agni-(fire).
-Hence, judged by the etymological force of such common terms as Mahešvara, Šambhu etc., they find their particular significance in the Fourfaced (entity, Hiranyagarbha).
+known as the Generic-Specific (sāmānya- viśesha-nyāya), the fact of the general terms Śiva, Śambhu and Rudra finding their speci- fic significance in Hiranyagarbha will be clear.
+Again if the radical (or etymological) sense of the term Śiva be considered, it means well or good (or auspicious) as may be seen from the usages: Let it be well with all the Universe', 'Let the deed be good', 'Let thy path be good' etc. Similarly Rudra signifies Agni-(fire).
+Hence, judged by the etymological force of such common terms as Maheśvara, Śambhu etc., they find their particular significance in the Fourfaced (entity, Hiranyagarbha).

-But a protest may be entered why the terms Šiva etc., referred to as the Cause (of the Kosmos) should not through their primary signi- ficance, (be construed to) indicate Rudra?
-This cannot be done, inasmuch as the origination of Rudra (Šiva) is narrated (in the Scriptures) as happening from the Four-faced (Demiurge), and Rudra is not free from (the taints of) sin; and therefore cannot constitute the Cause, (of the Universe).
-Hence terms such as Šiva etc., receive
+But a protest may be entered why the terms Śiva etc., referred to as the Cause (of the Kosmos) should not through their primary signi- ficance, (be construed to) indicate Rudra?
+This cannot be done, inasmuch as the origination of Rudra (Śiva) is narrated (in the Scriptures) as happening from the Four-faced (Demiurge), and Rudra is not free from (the taints of) sin; and therefore cannot constitute the Cause, (of the Universe).
+Hence terms such as Śiva etc., receive

 IX.]